 The External Examiner is also asked to make an overall recommendation regarding whether or not the dissertation as written is ready for defence.
 If the External Examiner's report recommends major revisions to the dissertation before the Candidate proceeds to Defence, the Dean or Associate Dean of Graduate and Postdoctoral Studies (usually after consulting with External Examiner) will make the final decision about whether or not to proceed with the Final Oral Defence.

-The Dean or Associate Dean of Graduate and Postdoctoral Studies reserve the right to postpone the Final Oral Defence if the External Examiner's report is not received three business days prior to the scheduled exam date.
+In order to allow time for the report to be distributed, the External Examiner's report is due 10 days before the Defence.
+The Dean or Associate Dean of Graduate and Postdoctoral Studies reserve the right to postpone the Final Oral Defence if the External Examiner's report is late.

 External Examiner Recommends Major Revisions to the Dissertation